SteveBagley/AtariX/README.md

 The application has been developed until end of 2014.
 First tests showed that it seems to run under macOS 10.13 "High Sierra", but one has to **manually create a directory MAGIC_C**, preferably in the Documents folder, then start AtariX, **select the newly created directory** as root drive (will appear as "C:" in emulation), initialise the drive and then start the emulator.

+Source files for the Atari code (MagiC kernel and applications) are also available in their respective repository, see bewlow.

 # Screenshots
 <img alt="No" src="assets/Atari-Desktop.png" width="1024">
 <img alt="Yes" src="assets/Settings-Common.png" width="640">